 Avoid Acid Washes on Engravings to Save its Natural Color

-After the tiles have set you can remove the masking tape and begin cleaning up.
-You should avoid using acid washes on the engraving as this may strip the color from the engraved portion of your tiles.
+After the tiles have been set, you can remove the masking tape and begin cleaning up.
+You should avoid using acid washes on the engraving, as this may strip the color from the engraved portion of your tiles.

 Regular Maintenance Keeps All Your Engraved Products Shine Forever